Christmas Waltz (Mad Men): Plot

+Pete (Vincent Kartheiser) tells Don (Jon Hamm) and Roger (John Slattery) that Edwin Baker has been fired from Jaguar and their firm is back in contention for the account.
+Lane calls a partners meeting to announce they can hand out Christmas bonuses thanks to a $50,000 surplus; however, Don recommends waiting until the Christmas party.
+Pete agrees, explaining the Jaguar announcement will be a sufficient morale boost until then; this gets no response from anyone, frustrating Pete.
 Lane sneaks into the office after hours and forges Don's signature on a $7,500 check written out to himself.
 The next day, he assures his attorney that the funds are available, but hangs up when the attorney mentions his fee.

-Pete asks Don to test drive a Jaguar for research purposes.
-Don agrees but declines Pete's suggestion to bring Megan.
-Pete is again annoyed that no one seems interested in the fact that he has put them in the running for Jaguar.

-Lakshmi shows up at the firm and seduces Harry in his office.
-He resists but gives in when she assures him that the movement allows it.
-Afterward, Lakshmi reveals that Paul is the movement's best recruiter and, subtly blackmailing Harry over what just happened, she tells Harry to stay away or he might turn Paul into a "gross materialist."
+Megan (Jessica Paré) and Don watch the play America Hurrah, in which a character rants against TV advertisements.
+After the play, they argue about its negative portrayal of advertising.

-Joan is summoned to reception for a signature, but instead receives divorce papers from a process server.
-She loses her temper with Meredith, the receptionist, who had let the process server in, and smashes the model Mohawk airplane on Meredith's desk.
-Don leads her out of the office and takes her to a Jaguar showroom where they pretend to be a couple looking for a new car.
+In Joan's (Christina Hendricks) office, a drunken Roger says he wants to financially support her and Kevin.
+She refuses, claiming the child would be better off without Roger's involvement.
+Joan is later summoned to reception and receives divorce papers from a process server.
+She loses her temper with Meredith, the receptionist, and smashes the model Mohawk airplane on Meredith's desk.
+Don takes her to a Jaguar showroom where they pretend to be a couple looking for a new car.
 Don offers the salesman a $6,000 deposit to let them test-drive an XK-E alone.
 At a bar, Joan reminisces about the days when, if she was called to reception, it was to receive flowers from various suitors.
 Don admits that, due to the sheer volume of flowers she received, he thought she was dating Aly Khan.
-She replies that her mother raised her to be admired, and then asks why Don never showed interest in her.
-He admits he was afraid of her, and that Burt Peterson had told him she was the one person in the agency he shouldn't cross.
-They discuss starting over and flirt.
-He points out a man at the other end of the bar who seems interested in her and she guesses the man has a wife.
-When he's ready to leave, Don offers to return the Jaguar by himself, slipping Joan some "mad money" in case it doesn't work out with the other man, and advising her to stand over by the jukebox: "That was a pretty good look before."
-Alone later in the Jaguar, Don furiously shifts gears and accelerates.
+She replies that her mother raised her to be admired.
+Don offers to return the Jaguar by himself and encourages Joan to speak with a man eyeing her in the bar.
 The next day, Joan is delivered flowers from "Ali Khan," with a note stating that her mother did a good job.